 The New Yorker published a lengthy piece in this week’s issue (Aug.
 25th, 2014) by staff writer Michael Specter.
-This becomes The New Yorker’s first-ever in-depth discussion of GMOs!
-The article profiles the world’s leading food activist Vandana Shiva, who is from India, which has become a major battleground in the GMO wars.
+This is The New Yorker’s first in-depth article on GMOs.
+The article profiles the world’s leading food activist Vandana Shiva, who is from India.
+India has become a major battleground in the GMO wars.

-While giving plenty of column space to quotations from Ms. Shiva and while initially praising her significant accomplishments, not one other voice is then heard from in support of Shiva’s activist anti-GMO stance.
-We do hear from the head of the Rockefeller Foundation (which created the Green Revolution, precursor to GMOs- resulting in a vastly increased use of oil-based pesticides and fertilizers) and we do hear from pro-GMO activist Mark Lynas, and we even hear from the president of Monsanto itself- while Vandana Shiva’s words remain unsupported and undefended.
-The article slowly morphs into a clever, emotionally charged, one-sided hit-piece, that is not really a profile at all, but rather an advertisement for GMO food.
+While giving plenty of space for quotations from Ms. Shiva, and initially praising her significant accomplishments, not one other voice is heard from in support of her activist anti-GMO stance.
+We do hear from the head of the Rockefeller Foundation (which created the Green Revolution in the 1960′s, precursor to GMOs- resulting in a vastly increased use of oil-based pesticides and fertilizers) and we do hear from pro-GMO activist Mark Lynas, and we even hear from the president of Monsanto itself- while Vandana Shiva’s words remain unsupported and undefended.
+The article slowly morphs from a valentine to a clever, emotionally charged, one-sided hit-piece that is not really a profile at all, but rather an advertisement for GMO food.

-The article’s pro-GMO crowd consistently repeat that they are ‘science-based’ realists.
+The article’s pro-GMO voices consistently repeat that they are ‘science-based’ realists.
 Specter in contrast describes Vandana Shiva as a “dangerous”, “religious” “mystic”, while calling into question her scientific qualifications.
-This is always the main line of attack against the pro-organic farming, anti-GMO movement- that it is anti-science.
+This is usually the main line of attack against the organic farming, anti-GMO movement- that it is anti-science.

 While attacking Shiva’s rhetoric Specter uses no science at all, just the opinions of the GMO-huggers he interviews, since there is so little real science backing up their claims.
 All rhetoric and false promises aside, GMOs have in fact created super-bugs and super-weeds and increased the use of pesticides, while yields are falling as they harm soil fertility, according to Professor Emeritus at Purdue and soil specialist Don Huber, who also goes un-interviewed for the article.
 GMO crops are also in fact less nutritious and highly allergenic, creating inflammatory conditions in the gut (proven in a pig sudy).
 Chronic gut inflammation can lead to any major disease.
 Yet Specter makes it seem as if all scientists everywhere support GMOs because GMOs are ‘scientific’.
 As if science is some kind of messiah from the mind, some kind of pinnacle of purity in the human condition.
 But that’s not very scientific.
 Nuclear bombs and strip-mining are also scientific.
 Frankenstein and killer drones are scientific.
 Thalidomide and DDT are scientific.
 There is such a thing as bad science.
 To not admit that is bad science.